FMMT666/launchpad.py/README.md

 Controlling LEDs with colors from the palette is about three times faster than using the, indeed much more comfortable, RGB notation.

-Functions requiring a colorcode have a "...ByCode" naming style.
+Functions requiring a color code have a "...ByCode" naming style.

 ![RGB color palette](/images/lppro_colorcodes.png)